 Nowadays dental clinics are not as noisy as they used to be.
 You must bare in mind that when a noise is inserted in the mouth it sounds much louder than it actually is.
 It is the dentist’s job to introduce all the equipment to you, regarding how they work and what noise they make.
 If he/she forgets to tell you about this, don’t hesitate to ask.
 Sounds are subjective experiences.
 We all must be aware of the sound of your voice if we cover your ears – it sounds very different and louder.
 Most patients relate the sound of the dental equipment to the amount of pain, due to past experiences.
 Whenever the patient hears that sound, the pain perception aggravates even though this is physiologically impossible.
 If these sounds bother you, ask your dentist for our headphones or thoughts which can divert your attention from the sound.
 Nowadays, in most of the clinics and hospitals silent background music is played to make the atmosphere phobic friendly.
 We supply headphones to insulate sound as much as possible.
 Please ask.

 Dental Phobia – Needles

 If you suffer from needle phobia you needn’t worry, you are certainly not the only one.
 Almost 90% of people share this fear.
-Not all dentists can give painless injections , so to overcome this matter topical anesthesia gel is applied on the gum.
+Not all dentists can give painless injections, so to overcome this matter, topical anaesthesia gel is applied on the gum.
 By applying this gel, the injections are less painless.
 We have to be honest and admit that some minor discomfort will be experienced, but nothing like pain.
-Once the injection starts working, you will feel no pain and you will find out that dental procedures are not as terrible as you were thinking.
-There are many different approaches and techniques often used to calm nervous patients, such as hypnosis, systematic desensitization, deep breathing, visualization, and guided imagery, positive affirmations and reward systems.
+Once the injection starts working, you will feel no pain and you will find out that dental procedures are not as terrible as you thought.
+There are many different approaches and techniques often used to calm nervous patients, such as hypnosis, systematic desensitisation, deep breathing, visualisation, and guided imagery, positive affirmations and reward systems.